What to Eat and Drink After Cosmetic Surgery in Denver, CO

 Fresh Vegetables and Fruits

 Dark, leafy greens, fresh fruits, and vegetables all provide essential vitamins and minerals to fight infection.
-You also minimize the risk of constipation and other uncomfortable digestive issues that can slow your recovery and make you uncomfortable while healing.
+By getting more fiber, you also minimize the risk of constipation and other uncomfortable digestive issues that can slow your recovery and make you uncomfortable while healing.
 Fruits that reduce inflammation include raspberries, blackberries, blueberries, and cherries.

 Quality Lean Meats and Proteins